 scroll ⬇️ to get the free pattern & tutorial

-For this 3 tiered skirt, I used gathering presser foot to gather the fabric which is faster than the manual gathering method.
+For this 3 tiered skirt, I used a gathering presser foot to gather the fabric which is faster than the manual gathering method.
 If you haven’t used a gathering foot to gather fabric, there is a video on the second page to show you how to do it.
-Total time I’ve spent to sew this 3 tiered skirt is about 2 hours.
+The total time I’ve spent to sew this 3 tiered skirt is about 2 hours.
 If you do not have a gathering presser foot for your sewing machine you can still do the fabric gathering manually, refer to the ruffles skirt tutorial where I did the gathering manually.

 My daughter loves this skirt a lot, especially the details on the lace trim at the bottom hem and the ribbon between the 2nd and 3rd tier.
 While I love to see her wearing this 3 tiered skirt and adore the way the skirt swirl as she walks.

 3 Tiered Skirt Sewing Pattern